InSpaceAI/RL-InDrone/Readme.md

 <center><img src="./resrc/drone_juggling_iso.gif" width="500" /></center>

 ### Goal
- - Do not miss the red ball while flying
+ - To do not miss the red ball while flying

 ### State
  - Vector from drone to ball